eviltester/sloganizer/README.md

 ## Instructions

-- Press the Button "How can I help you?"
+- Press the Button "I want a Slogan"
 - Chortle or groan at the generated slogan
 - Click until your mouse button wears out
 - Anytime you see a slogan you like, click "Tweet This" and share the merriment with your Twitter followers